isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 When the first server is upgraded and back online, the upgrade can be performed for the second server.

-A typical problem reported without early versions of the High Availability hook library was that the administrator did not have direct control over the state of the DHCP server.
+A typical problem reported with early versions of the High Availability hook library was that the administrator did not have direct control over the state of the DHCP server.
 Shutting down one of the servers for maintenance did not necessarily cause the other